 Multi-District Litigation (MDL): Complex Antitrust Class Action Defense

 Complex antitrust class action cases are unique in litigation—there are few more specialized niches.
-What happens is that something—often announcement of an antitrust investigation by the Department of Justice or FTC—will prompt specialized class action plaintiff attorneys to file lawsuits all over the country, often against an entire industry of defendants.
+What happens is that something—often announcement of an antitrust investigation by the Department of Justice or FTC—will prompt specialized class action plaintiff attorneys to file lawsuits all over the country, often against an entire industry.

 Eventually, the Judicial Panel on Multidistrict Litigation (JPML) will determine whether to transfer the many cases to one federal court for pre-trial procedures—which may last several years.
 The Court that receives the “MDL case” will then usually hear motions to dismiss, manage discovery, determine class certification, and address motions for summary judgment.
 If the transferred cases survive all of those stages intact, they will be transferred back to their original jurisdiction for trial.
 The reality is that the cases are usually dismissed or settled before trial.